keithbuckholz/summer-roman-project/WIP_notes.md

 # Resolution/Progress

+4) Apodizing makes a big difference.
+The window needs to be refined.
+A principled approach would probably be faster than trial-and-error.
 5) Built single_object_playground.
 Grizli seems to get total flux from spectrum.
 Disperses total flux according to direct image.

 # Quick Notes Space